SNAPIR AUV (3000m)

 *While rated to 3000m, available tether length on the winch limits operations to 2000m.
 Future upgrade to a larger winch and longer tether would allow working down to full depth rating.

-The SPARUS II Autonomous Underwater Vehicle (AUV) was conceived in the Underwater Robotics Research Centre (CIRS) of the University of Girona (Spain).
+Alice is an autonomous underwater vehicle (AUV) and was conceived in the Underwater Robotics Research Centre (CIRS) of the University of Girona (Spain).
 It is a lightweight hovering vehicle with mission-specific payload area and efficient hydrodynamics for long autonomy in shallow water (200 meters).

 We are currently working on several projects with the SPARUS: visual survey of the seafloor for high resolution mapping, a forward looking sonar and forward looking camera path planning and obstacle avoidance algorithm and a robust launch and recovery operation of AUV with a deployable docking station concept.